CFL: 9th season

 Paredes signed with the Winnipeg Blue Bombers on May 16, 2011, attended Blue Bombers training camp and dressed for the team’s second pre-season game.
 He also attended Winnipeg’s 2010 training camp.

 (Calgary) Paredes played 18 games and made 53 of 58 field goals (for a league-best 91.4-per cent success rate with a long of 48 yards) and 35 of 41 converts.
-He also had 78 kickoffs for 5,096 yards (avg 65.3, longest 95) and five singles.
+He also had 78 kickoffs for 5,096 yards (for an average of 65.3 yards with a long of 95) and five singles.
 He kicked for a total of 199 points and also had three special-teams tackles.
+Paredes had four games with five field goals – against Montreal in Weeks 4 and 15, against BC in Week 9 and and against Saskatchewan in Week 14.
 With three converts and two singles, he accounted for five points in the Western Final and averaged 70.4 yards on five kickoffs in that game.
 He was one-for-one on extra points, one-for-one on field goals and had five kickoffs for 258 yards in the Grey Cup.
 Paredes was a West Division and CFL all-star.

 (Calgary) Paredes played 18 games and was 56-of-64 on field goals (longest: 52) with three singles.
 He made 30-of-37 converts and had 81 kickoffs for 5,378 yards (avg: 66.4, longest: 95 yards) and two singles for a total of 203 points.
 In the Western Final, he was two-for-two on field goals, four-for-four on converts and had six kickoffs for 371 yards (276 net).
 In the Grey Cup, he was two-for-two on field goals, three-of-four on converts and had five kickoffs for 282 yards (197 net).
 He had a streak of 32 straight field goals which ended in the Labour Day rematch.
 He kicked a 52-yard game-winning fielding on Sept.
 24 against Winnipeg.
 Paredes was named a CFL player of the week when he accounted for 17 points in the Stamps’ Week 7 win against the Riders including a five-for-five performance on field goals and a pair of extra points.
 He was named a CFL player of the month for August when he was perfect on all 17 of his field-goal attempts including two games in which he went five-for-five.
 The veteran also kicked six extra points and had a total of 57 points during the month.
 Paredes was the Stamps’ nominee for the CFL’s Most Outstanding Special Teams Player.